 Net earnings/(loss) per ordinary share is computed in accordance with ASC 260, "Earnings per Share".
 The two-class method is used for computing earnings per ordinary share in the event the Group has net income available for distribution.
 Under the two-class method, net income is allocated between ordinary shares and other participating securities based on their participating rights.
 Class A ordinary share and Class B ordinary share have the same rights in dividend.
 Therefore, basic and diluted loss per share is the same for both classes of ordinary shares.
-The Company's convertible redeemable preferred shares may be considered as participating securities because they are entitled to receive dividends or distributions on an as if converted basis if the Group has net income available for distribution under certain circumstances.
 Net losses are not allocated to other participating securities as they are not obligated to share the losses based on their contractual terms.

-Basic net earnings/(loss) per ordinary share is computed by dividing net income/(loss) attributable to ordinary shareholders, considering the accretions of convertible redeemable preferred shares, by the weighted average number of ordinary shares outstanding during the year.
-Diluted net earnings/(loss) per ordinary share is calculated by dividing net income/(loss) attributable to ordinary shareholders, as adjusted for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the years.
-Ordinary equivalent shares consist of ordinary shares issuable upon the conversion of the convertible redeemable preferred shares using as if converted method and ordinary shares issuable upon the exercise of share options using the treasury stock method.
+Basic net earnings/(loss) per ordinary share is computed by dividing net income/(loss) attributable to So-Young International Inc., considering the accretions of convertible redeemable preferred shares, by the weighted average number of ordinary shares outstanding during the year.
+Diluted net earnings/(loss) per ordinary share is calculated by dividing net income/(loss) attributable to So-Young International Inc., as adjusted for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the years.
+Ordinary equivalent shares consist of ordinary shares issuable upon the exercise of share options using the treasury stock method.
 Ordinary equivalent shares are not included in the denominator of the diluted net earnings/(loss) per share calculation when inclusion of such share would be anti-dilutive.